 Winter is upon us here on the North Shore!
 It’s an exciting time where we transition from summertime outdoor adventures to wintertime outdoor adventures.
 Many of which are still very much happening this year, including Lutsen Mountains re-opening on November 21.

 You may notice many changes that have happened along the North Shore as a result of the COVID-19 Pandemic.
 Things are going to be quite a bit different here for quite some time.
 We do not know yet the extent of the changes and when things will be back to “normal”.
-We do expect that the summer of 2020 will be unlike any we’ve ever seen before.
+We do expect that the winter of 2020 will be unlike any we’ve ever seen before.
 Here is an idea of what to expect.

 This will likely be the first change many notice.
 Where you can stay, when you can stay there, and for how long.
 Plus, noticeable changes from the moment you step into your room or rental.
-All of these things will see changes in the summer of 2020.
+All of these things will see changes in the winter of 2020.
 In addition, how each resort and lodging service is adjusting to the COVID-19 pandemic will be different business to business.
 In order to re-open, many were asked to create a “Best Business Practices” plan.
 These plans were not submitted to the state, but rather written as a way for the companies to decide what changes they needed to make to re-open their businesses.

-Some resort amenities may remain closed throughout the summer of 2020 and beyond.
+Some resort amenities may remain closed throughout the winter of 2020 and beyond.
 Pools, hots tubs, saunas, etc. may or may not be open.
 Check with the resort you are staying at to see which of their services are currently being offered, and which will remain closed.